 – Pile loss

 – Moth larvae – they look like tiny worms

 – Moth eggs – lots of tiny ivory dots the size of a pin-head deep down the rug pile or on the rug back

 Placing the rug in direct sunlight will slowly cause color fading.
 The color of your rug will fade with time.

 Have the rug professionally cleaned

 The best thing you can do for your area rug is to have it professionally cleaned.
-Regular “Professional Cleanings” will prolong the life, beauty and investment of your area rugs.
-My Cleaner proudly provide Area Rug Cleaning for business owners and residents of Cape Coral and Ft.
+Regular “Professional Cleanings” will prolong the life, beauty, and investment of your area rugs.
+My Cleaner proudly provides Area Rug Cleaning for business owners and residents of Cape Coral and Ft.
 Myers, FL.